Eggnog riot

-The eggnog riot, sometimes known as the grog mutiny, was a riot that took place at the United States Military Academy in West Point, New York, on 24–25 December 1826.
+The eggnog riot, sometimes known as the grog mutiny or the Christmas 1826 cadet mutiny, was a riot that took place at the United States Military Academy in West Point, New York, on 24–25 December 1826.
 It was caused by a drunken Christmas party in the north barracks of the academy.
 Two days prior to the incident, a large quantity of whiskey was smuggled into the academy to make eggnog for the party, giving the riot its name.

 The riot eventually involved more than one-third of the cadets by the time it ceased on Christmas morning.
 A subsequent investigation by academy officials resulted in the implication of 70 cadets and the court-martialing of 20 of them along with one enlisted soldier.
-Among the participants in the riot—though he was not court-martialed—was future Confederate States President Jefferson Davis.
+Among the participants in the riot—though he was not court-martialed—was future Confederate States president Jefferson Davis.

 Background

 The large number of small dairy farms in America in the early 19th century made milk, cream, and eggnog more accessible to the American public.
 George Washington drank eggnog that contained not only rum, but also significant amounts of sherry, brandy, and whiskey.

 In 1817, Sylvanus Thayer took command at the United States Military Academy.
 By 1826, the academy had 36 men serving as faculty and staff with four recognized departments – mathematics, engineering, natural philosophy (now physics, chemistry, and life sciences), and military tactics.

 Alcohol possession at the academy was prohibited along with drunkenness and intoxication, both of which could lead to expulsion.
 Tobacco use and gambling could lead to demerits, minor incarceration, or a loss of privileges.
 By 1826, concern had been raised that drinking was starting to get out of hand among the 260 cadets at the academy.
 The cadets were informed that, due to the alcohol prohibition on the site, their Christmas eggnog would be alcohol-free, prompting the decision to smuggle liquor into the academy.